DougLau/mag/README.md

 ## Possible Improvements

-* Small set of quantities and units
+* Add Current, Mass, Density, etc.
-* Quantities are f64 only
+* Improve Area to allow acre, hectare units

 ## Alternative

-If mag doesn't fit your needs, try the [uom] crate, which has many more features.
+If mag doesn't fit your needs, you could try the [uom] crate, which has many more features.

 [uom]: https://docs.rs/uom/latest/uom/